 Students are expected to arrive on time for all classes and clinicals.
-Students arriving to class or clinical more than 10 minutes late will be considered tardy.
+Students arriving to class or clinical more than 5 minutes late will be considered tardy.
 Students are expected to communicate late arrival with faculty, DCE, and/or clinical site according to course syllabus or clinical manual policy, as applicable.
+This policy is not applicable when an examination is being administered in a course.
+If a student is not present at the start of class for an examination, it is considered a tardy.
 Violation of this policy is subject to the Performance Improvement Plan Policy.